David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 - This 'README' is more of a collation of various notes from my Logseq files whilst the project is WIP, so don't expect too much coherence or fancy writing.
 I'll do that once its finished.
 - # The Persona-Forge
 - The Persona-Forge has been a project of mine for close to two years, but it has evolved as I have 'pivoted' towards new tech and ideas.
+  > Hear the concept of 'pivoting in AI' from one of the 'Godfathers of AI' - Andrew Ng from around '7:50' [here](https://www.youtube.com/watch?v=RNJCfif1dPY).

-  It began as a simple ideas to map personalities of anything from video games, to my own persona, using knowledge graphs to create branches that mapped out 'speaking tone and vocabulary', personal profiles such as 'Myers Briggs', history (for example the history of characters from the feature-rich Cyberpunk Universe ) profiles and even branches of metaphor types that the character uses.
+- It began as a simple ideas to map personalities of anything from video games, to my own persona, using knowledge graphs to create branches that mapped out 'speaking tone and vocabulary', personal profiles such as 'Myers Briggs', history (for example the history of characters from the feature-rich Cyberpunk Universe ) profiles and even branches of metaphor types that the character uses.
 - Whilst those goals are still WIP projects, my lifelong passion for Psychology, the incredible pace of AI advancement, and my preference for doing  good for the world has caused me to temporarily pivot.
 Well, that and the fact that I realised I have basically already completed the project by accident, requiring 'only' the merging of 3 from my portfolio.

 - This still remains a challenge, since I've learned the hard way that having AI write code for you on 'AI-based' projects often ends up with more pain than success (at the time of writing July 25).
 It's 'ok-ish' at bug fixing UI or backends.
 If you want to develop similar projects and are still developing your coding my recommendations would be: